silentorb/marloth-story/books/fairytale/part5.md

 about whether her mother had ever truly loved her.
 She wished she had done more to be certain of that.
 She was sure there were more questions she could have asked.
-For the first time she felt her heart longing to return to the castle and secure her mother's love for her.
+For the first time she felt her heart longing to return to the castle and secure her mother's love.

 * * *